 Weekly video tarot lessons on card meanings, advanced spread techniques, tarot manifestation, and our exclusive private study groups

 ADVANCED METAPHYSICAL LESSONS WITHOUT THE USUAL NEW AGE BULLSHIT

-The imagery of this card has been altered over the centuries by various artists to the point where you will find any number of meanings for this extremely simple but powerful card.
+The imagery of the Lovers Card has been altered over the centuries by various artists to the point where you will find any number of meanings for this extremely simple but powerful card.
 On some decks cupid replaces the angel; other times it is a priest.
-Some cards will show two women where the man has to choose lust versus family.
+Some Lovers cards will show two women where the man has to choose lust versus family.
 That is an oppressive puritanical spin on the fact that love is lust, and it is friendship, sacrifice, pain, heaven, and the magic of continued breath.
-For complete information on this card including how to use it to manifest your desires please try out a copy of The Easiest Way to Learn the Tarot—EVER!!
+The image most used in modern tarot decks is based on Waite's conception and Pam's illustration to the right.

 Pain.
 Then more pain.
 In fact, so much pain . . .
 Okay, so it’s not pretty.
 This shows separations (of all sorts): divorces, broken pacts, false friends, job loss; it is the removal of one from the source of life and happiness.
 Again, it needs to be clarified by other cards to find out the how and why.

 Copyright © 2018 Dusty White.
 All Rights Reserved.